FAForever/wiki-pages/faf-version-guidelines.md

 title: FAF version - Mapping Guidelines
 description: GPG, unknown & inactive author map rework
 published: true
-date: 2023-06-30T17:06:52.970Z
+date: 2023-07-03T18:52:57.392Z
 tags: mapping, guidelines, advanced, faf_version
 editor: markdown
 dateCreated: 2023-06-19T22:22:31.122Z
 ---

 # 1 Introduction {#sec-1}
-Greetings everybody, the goals of the `FAF version` maps are fair / balanced gaming conditions and an improved / up-to-date gaming experience.
+The goals of the `FAF version` maps are fair / balanced gaming conditions and an improved / up-to-date gaming experience.
 To ensure the goals are met for every `FAF version` map, these `Mapping Guidelines` were created to empower authorized `FAF version` map maker.
-These guidelines are based upon the pioneering work and experience of svenni_badbwoi, the original creator of `FAF version` maps.
+These guidelines are based on the `FAF version` maps created by svenni_badbwoi.

 > **IMPORTANT NOTES:**
 > - **Map upload of approved content stays in the hands of <span style="background-color: yellow"> authorized `FAF version` map maker</span>!
 Don't upload any `FAF version` map without authorization!**